davidallan/oci_fn_rest_to_os/README.md

 # Pattern Examples

-Pattern 1 - OCI API using opc next page
+Pattern 1 - Query param and next page in header - OCI API using opc next page

 To try this replace the compartment with the compartment you have access to, this will list the buckets in a compartment and result it stored in the desired bucket and object;

-echo '{"url":"https://idhev4koz6gf.objectstorage.us-ashburn-1.oci.customer-oci.com/n/idhev4koz6gf/b/?compartmentId=ocid1.compartment.oc1..tbd&limit=2&fields=tags", "target_bucket":"a_cmd_bucket", "target_objectname":"allbuckets.json", "pattern":1}' | fn invoke distools rest_to_os
+echo '{"auth":"RESOURCE_PRINCIPAL","url":"https://idhev4koz6gf.objectstorage.us-ashburn-1.oci.customer-oci.com/n/idhev4koz6gf/b/?compartmentId=ocid1.compartment.oc1..tbd&limit=2&fields=tags", "target_bucket":"a_cmd_bucket", "target_objectname":"allbuckets.json", "pattern":1, "query_param":"&page=", "header_prop_name":"opc-next-page"}' | fn invoke distools rest_to_os

 Pattern 2 - Next page info in body